M-F-Tushar/Java-The-Complete-Reference/Chapter 3 - Data Types, Variables, and Arrays/README.md

 ch1 starts as 'X' (ASCII 88) and increments to 'Y' (ASCII 89).

-Exercise

-Write a program that assigns 'A' to a char variable and increments it five times.
+Exercise:Write a program that assigns 'A' to a char variable and increments it five times.
 Print the final character.

 2.4 Booleans
 The boolean type represents true or false, used in conditional expressions and relational operators.